2nd Guards Motor Rifle Division: As the 2nd Guards Rifle Division

-As the 2nd Guards Tamanskaya (Motor) Rifle Division
+As the 2nd Guards Tamanskaya Rifle Division

-After participating in the Novorossiysk-Taman offensive in September–October 1943, the division was renamed to 2nd Guards (Tamanskaya) Motor Rifle Division after the city of Taman, Russia.
+After participating in the Novorossiysk-Taman offensive in September–October 1943, the division was renamed to 2nd Guards Tamanskaya Rifle Division after the city of Taman, Russia.
 Starting from 3 November 1943, the division acted in the spearhead of Kerch-Eltigen Operation in northern Yenikale (Ganikale) beachhead, under the command of the 56th Army.

 During the Crimean Offensive the division captured the city of Alushta on 15 April 1944, acting under the command of the Separate Coastal Army.
 19 May 1944 it was relieved from the front line duty, reassigned to the Soviet Strategic Reserve, 2nd Guards Army and transferred to Dorogobuzh for replenishment.
 It restarted combat operations 8 July 1944 after the 2nd Guards Army was given to the 1st Baltic Front.
 The division participated in Šiauliai Offensive and later in October 1944 – in Battle of Memel.
 In December 1944, the entire army including the 2nd Guards Motor Rifle Division was transferred to 3rd Belorussian Front and participated in the East Prussian Offensive, ending the war in middle April 1945 on the Baltic Sea coast north of Primorsk.

 In September 1945, while it was serving with the 11th Guards Rifle Corps, the division was moved back into the Moscow Military District.